CredentialEngine/CredentialRegistry/README.md

 Please refer to the additional resources below to know more about the API endpoints, as well as how to perform other envelope operations such as update or delete.

+You can check a [Credential Registry walkthrough](https://github.com/learningtapestry/metadataregistry/blob/master/docs/credential_registry_walkthrough.md).
+Most of what's there should apply for most communities, except some `resource` specific details.

 ## Backup and restore using an external provider
 A process for backing up all the transactions occurred in a given node exists